amtechguy/bb-dl/README.md

 - Keeps a download history so you never forget where you left off
 - Continue from where you stopped with one click
 - Auto installs dependencies so you don't have to stress
+- **Arrow-key menus** — no more typing numbers like it's 1995
+- **Coloured tables and panels** for search results and history
+- **Config file** — set your default quality, sub/dub and download folder once and forget about it
+- **Settings menu** — change your defaults anytime without touching a config file manually

 ## Requirements